AHSAppDevTeam/Arcadia-High-Mobile-iOS/README.md

  ![AHS Signing team image](https://imgur.com/wcpA9U9.png)

+ - Repeat last 3 steps for the Pods project

  You should now be all set up and ready to compile the app!

  Tip: if you pull a commit that has either added or deleted a file and that file change is not shown in xcode, all you have to do is rerun `xcodegen` and `pod install` again.
 However, make sure you are in this directory: `.../Arcadia-High-Mobile-iOS/AHS/`.